Background Image - Interior photo of Bridgewater Corporate Center.

 Oversight

 We provide ongoing, robust training programs to ensure team members across all three lines of defense know how to identify and mitigate potential issues.
-In 2022, training on various topics including bank security; Bank Bribery Act; Community Reinvestment Act; harassment; Fair Lending; cyber security; data privacy; and identity theft was completed by all team members, including management.
+In 2024, training on various topics including bank security; Bank Bribery Act; anti-corruption; Community Reinvestment Act; harassment; Fair Lending; cyber security; data privacy; and identity theft was completed by all team members, including management.
 In addition, Bridgewater hosts an annual Training Day in which all team members receive annual regulatory compliance, Bank Secrecy Act (BSA) and Anti-Money Laundering (AML) training, as well as other training specific to their role.

 Bridgewater has a robust BSA/AML program in place to monitor and report suspicious activity while following customer identification and other regulatory guidelines.
 Annually, the BSA/AML program is independently audited to ensure we are adhering to legal and regulatory requirements as well as seeking continuous improvement of our program and systems.